silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-01.md

 ### Don't forget to ?flush

 These files are written in YAML, which is a markup language, similar to JSON or XML, that is very [well-documented](https://github.com/Animosity/CraftIRC/wiki/Complete-idiot%27s-introduction-to-yaml).
 Configuration is a very rich topic in SilverStripe that we’ll cover in later tutorials, but for now, the only important bit you need to know is that any changes you make to these files requires a cache refresh in order to be used.
-To clear the cache, simply access any page on your site and append ?flush to the URL, e.g. `http://{your localhost}/tutorial/public/?flush`
+To clear the cache, simply access any page on your site and append ?flush to the URL, e.g. <http://localhost:8888/?flush>

-Once the page is loaded, you should see your “Hello, world” page template.I'
+Once the page is loaded, you should see your “Hello, world” page template.

 ### Setup psr-4 autoloading